-The settlement at Selinunte arose on top of two hills between the rivers Hipsa and Selinus, while the eastern hill, home to temples E, F and G, is to the east of the Cottone River.
-The inhabitants of the ancient city used the experience gained at Megara Hyblaea to construct a number of religious buildings using limestone, an abundant material in the area.
+The settlement at Selinunte arose on top of two hills between the rivers Hipsa and Selinus, while the eastern hill is to the east of the Cottone River.
+The inhabitants of the ancient city used the experience gained at nearby Megara Hyblaea to construct a number of religious buildings using limestone, an abundant material in the area.

 The structure of the first temples was simple (rectangular), but with elegant stonework.

-The largest and oldest temple of the Acropolis is C, which dates from the first half of the 6th century BC, but certainly the most impressive is the eastern G, with a huge foundation of 113 * 54 metres and with 46 columns.
+The oldest temple at Selinunte is Temple C in the acropolis, which dates from the first half of the 6th century BC, but certainly the most impressive of the temples is Temple G in the eastern area, which is 113 meters long and 54 meters wide with 46 columns.
 The destruction that the city suffered when defeated by the Carthaginians in 409 BC prevented this imposing temple from being completed.

 History of Selinunte

 The history of Selinunte is indistinguishable from that of Megara Hyblaea.
 Ancient sources including Thucydides say that the people of Megara, under the guidance of Pammilus in 651 BC, founded Selinunte and took the name of the city from the nearby Selinus River, which in turn was named from the wild parsley, Selinon, which grows abundantly nearby.